Meghe Dhaka Tara (1960 film): Accolades

 In 2012, Meghe Dhaka Tara was ranked at #235 and #322 on the Sight & Sound's critics' and directors' poll of "The Greatest Films of All Time" respectively.
+In 2022, it was ranked #152 on the Sight & Sound's critics' poll of "The Greatest Films of All Time."
 The movie is also listed in the book 1001 Movies You Must See Before You Die, which praises "the grace of Ghatak's mise en scène, his expressionist sound design, and the enormous sense of loss."

 Releases

 The Criterion Collection

 The Criterion Collection released the latest and definitive restoration of the film on Blu-ray, DVD, and on their streaming platform the Criterion Channel in 2019.

 Adaptations

 In 2016, Bratya Basu made a Bengali drama based on the plot of this film.
 The drama was first staged on 2 January 2016 at University Institute Hall at Kolkata.